nvie/git-toolbelt/README.md

 # Installation instructions

-    $ brew install coreutils fzf
     $ brew tap nvie/tap
     $ brew install nvie/tap/git-toolbelt
+    $ brew install fzf  # optional, needed for git-fixup-with only

 If not using Homebrew, you will need to have [GNU coreutils][coreutils] installed, for the `realpath` utility.
-Git for Windows users see #29.
+Git for Windows users see [#29](https://github.com/nvie/git-toolbelt/issues/29).

-# git-tools
+# git-toolbelt

 Helper tools to make everyday life with Git much easier.
 Commands marked with ⭐️ are my personal favorites and are commands I use almost every day.